-It is unlawful for the school to employ anyone who is barred from working with children.
-It is a criminal offence for any person who is barred from working with children to attempt to apply for a position at the school.
-The school will make a report to the Police and/or the DBS if:
+It is a criminal offence for any person who is disqualified from working with children to attempt to apply for a position within the School: If:

-- it receives an application from a barred person; - it is provided with false information in, or in support of an applicant's application; or - it has serious concerns about an applicant's suitability to work with children.
+- the School receives an application from a disqualified person; - is provided with false information in, or in support of an applicant's application; or - the School has serious concerns about an applicant's suitability to work with children.

-Assessment Criteria
+8.2 Assessment Criteria

-In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the school will consider the following factors before reaching a recruitment decision:
+In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the School will consider the following factors before reaching a recruitment decision:

-- whether the conviction or other matter revealed is relevant to the position in question; - the seriousness of any offence or other matter revealed; - the length of time since the offence or other matter occurred; - whether the applicant has a pattern of offending behaviour or other relevant matters;

-- whether the applicant's circumstances have changed since the offending behaviour or other relevant matters; and - the circumstances surrounding the offence and the explanation(s) offered by the applicant.
+- whether the conviction or other matter revealed is relevant to the position in question; - the seriousness of any offence or other matter revealed; - the length of time since the offence or other matter occurred; - whether the applicant has a pattern of offending behaviour or other relevant matters; - whether the applicant's circumstances have changed since the offending behaviour or other relevant matters; and - the circumstances surrounding the offence and the explanation(s) by the applicant.

-If the post involves regular contact with children, it is the school's normal policy to consider it a high risk to employ anyone who has been convicted at any time of any of the following offences:
+If the post involves regular contact with children, it is the School's normal policy to consider it a high risk to employ anyone who has been convicted at any time of any the following offences:-

-- murder, manslaughter, rape, other serious sexual offences, grievous bodily harm or other serious acts of violence; or - serious class A drug related offences, robbery, burglary, theft, deception or fraud.
+- murder, manslaughter, rape, other serious sexual offences, grievous bodily harm or other serious acts of violence; - serious A drug related offences, robbery, burglary, theft, deception or fraud.

-If the post involves access to money or budget responsibility, it is the school's normal policy to consider it a high risk to employ anyone who has been convicted at any time of robbery, burglary, theft, deception or fraud.
+If the post involves access to money or budget responsibility, it is the School's normal policy to consider it high risk to employ anyone who has been convicted at any time of robbery, burglary, theft, deception or fraud.

-If the post involves some driving responsibilities, it is the school's normal policy to consider it a high risk to employ anyone who has been convicted of drink driving within the last ten years.
+If the post involves some driving responsibilities, it is the School's normal policy to consider it a high risk to employ anyone who has been convicted of drink driving within the last 10 years.

-Assessment Procedure
+8.3 Assessment Procedure

-In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the school will carry out a risk assessment by reference to the criteria set out above.
-The assessment form must be signed by the Bursar and the Head of Wolverhampton Grammar School before a position is offered or confirmed.
+In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a Disclosure check, the School will carry out a risk assessment by reference to the criteria set out above.
+The assessment form must be signed by the Head of the School before a position is offered.

-If an applicant wishes to dispute any information contained in a disclosure, he/she can do so by contacting the DBS.
-In cases where the applicant would otherwise be offered a position were it not for the disputed information, the school may, where practicable and at its discretion, defer a final decision about the appointment until the applicant has had a reasonable opportunity to challenge the disclosure information.
+If an applicant wishes to dispute any information contained in a Disclosure, he/she can do so by contacting the DBS direct.
+In cases where the applicant would otherwise be offered a position were it not for the disputed information, the School will, where practicable, defer a final decision about the appointment until the applicant has had a reasonable opportunity to challenge the Disclosure information.

-Retention and Security of Disclosure Information
+8.4 Retention and Security of Disclosure Information

-The school's policy is to observe the guidance issued or supported by the DBS on the use of disclosure information.
+The School's policy is to observe the guidance issued or supported by the DBS on the use of Disclosure information.